EphemeralSpace/docs/README.md

 The site is currently hosted at https://ephemeralspace.github.io/docs/.

+## Developing

+See page at https://ephemeralspace.github.io/docs/meta/guide-to-editing-docs.html for info.

 ## License

 The Ephemeral Space Development Wiki is released under the Mozilla Public License v2.0.